Dean Kelly (footballer): Shamrock Rovers

 On 31 January 2011 Kelly signed for defending League of Ireland Champions Shamrock Rovers.
 He made his League of Ireland debut as a substitute for the Hoops in the opening night win over Dundalk on 4 March 2011.
 His first goal for the club came on his full debut on 14 March as the club beat Lisburn Distillery 3–0 in the first leg quarter-final match of the Setanta Sports Cup.

 In October 2011 Kelly scored a late goal against UCD to clinch the 2011 league title for Shamrock Rovers.
 In January 2012 he signed a new one-year contract with the club.

 Kelly was released by mutual agreement in February 2012.
 He had scored 4 times in 4 competitions in a total of 21 appearances.

-St. Patricks Athletic
+St Patrick's Athletic

 Kelly signed for League of Ireland club St Patrick's Athletic for the 2012 season.
 He scored his first goal for the club on his debut against Bray Wanderers on the opening day of the season in a 1–0 win at Richmond Park.
 Kelly followed this up with an assist for Stephen O'Flynn away to Dundalk at Oriel Park.
 The following Friday Kelly scored again at home against Monaghan United, but he was sent-off before half time.